2011 · CRU · Sauvignon Blanc

-“It’s all about making the wine in the vineyard” is how Keith Emerson, Director of Winemaking at Vineyard 29, describes the philosophy behind making our Cru wines.
-Every aspect, from site selection, crop yield, and picking decisions, are made with the final blend in mind.
-This is deliberate, detail-oriented winemaking results in elegantly composed wines that depict the best of Napa Valley.
+"Wine is made in the vineyard" serves as the philosophy for Keith Emerson, Director of Winemaking at Vineyard 29, and is the guiding principle behind our Cru wines.
+From site selection to crop yield to harvest planning, each farming decision is made with the final blend in mind.
+Keith's deliberate and detail-oriented winemaking results in elegantly composed wines that depict the best of Napa Valley.

 11 months, 65% French Oak, 30% new,